laynahgao/wdi-week3-project0/README.md

 1. Find the website style which I like it.
 2. use this web as the referece "http://www.adhamdannaway.com"
 3. Think of the lay out and content
+4. deleted the contact page and move contact info to the home page.

 Unsolved problems:
 1. On Contact page.
 There is the conflict with the class "fa"